DataDog/hiring-engineers/answers.md

 Also set a new hostname, for better overview and because it's pretty.

 Additionally, changing hostname creates a new host in Datadog monitoring.
-Initially I had installed the 5.x Agent linked in the README.md, which caused mismatch with API documentation.
-A new host ensured I could change to 6.x and discard any metrics submitted by 5.x.
-Nice and clean.
+As I had initially installed v5.x of the datadog agent, changing hostname let's me get rid of any 5.x metrics which have been reported and eliminate risk of any backwards compatibility issues.

 ### Result